“To gain your own voice, you have to forget about having it heard.”

 I guess my question is how do I get unstuck and back into writing so I can finish my thesis and be done with my degree without what I feel is needed content feedback?

 Stymied is what we are when someone else is preventing us from moving our manuscript forward.
-All of us, regardless of rank, age, or experience, have to deal with being Stymied.
+All of us, regardless of rank, age, or experience, have to deal with this at some point.
 Stymied is the editor who doesn’t answer your emails.
 The reviewer who won’t return your manuscript.
 The librarian who won’t let you into the archive.
 The chief of staff who won’t set up the interview.
 When you’re Stymied, it’s not your fear or worry that’s getting in the way, it’s another person.
 Stuck is a feeling problem, while Stymied?
 Stymied is a power problem.

-We did eventually come up with something else E could do, and I’m still waiting to hear the update.
+We did eventually come up with another Workaround for E, and I’m still waiting to hear the update.
 But their question got me thinking: What would happen if E couldn’t get the support they need?
 What if the nightmare we’ve all had at some point actually comes true for E?
 Their entire committee ghosts them, and they have to figure out their next steps all on their own.
 Without feedback and guidance from their advisors.

 Once I started down this path, I realized this was the question E’d been asking all along.
 They were saying—look, I’ve made a first pass at it, but I don’t feel confident in what I’ve done.
 Not unless someone with more experience gives me the go ahead.
 Now I have to keep writing, without being sure I’m going in the right direction.
 I’ve stopped writing.
 I’m afraid I’ll screw it up.
 How do I make myself write anyway?

 E’s question beautifully illustrates one of the least discussed reasons we get stuck—that reason is that we worry we lack the authority required to voice the arguments that are growing in our heads.
 It’s not that we’re totally clueless about what we think or what possible directions we might go with our writing.
-It’s that we’re frozen by the thought “Am I allowed to say that?”
+It’s that we’re frozen by the thought, “Is that right?
+Can I say that?”
 Sometimes this question is a reasoning one—a worry that we haven’t sufficiently defended our assertions.
 Sometimes this question is a disciplinary one—a worry that we’ve missed some crucial piece of research that either scoops or disproves our own.
-Other times this question is simply a [SOMETHING] one—a worry that our carefully crafted ideas is really a house of cards
+Other times this question is simply an emotional one—a worry that our carefully crafted set of ideas is really a house of cards

 This feeling is common among graduate students, because you all are still in the process of learning your discipline’s skill sets.
 But don’t get it twisted—this isn’t just something that plagues junior scholars.
-Those of us who do interdiscipinary work can be absolutely tormented by the requirement to speak to multiple literatures (all of whom end up dissatisfied and disappointed).
+Those of us who do interdisciplinary work can be absolutely tormented by the requirement to speak to multiple literatures (all of whom end up dissatisfied and disappointed no matter what we say).
 I imagine multi- and mixed-methods folks might feel the same.
 To say nothing of being the only in your department, or being asked to write a manuscript or talk in a different genre than the one you’re used to.
 In other words, even the most senior, highest-paid, well-known, and politically bullet-proof scholars sometimes find themselves trembling and hesitant, as they stand on the threshold of making a new, audacious argument.

-Here’s one—which I offer as a second response to E and a sneak peek from my book, the writing of which has long hobbled me with worries of my own intellectual authority.
+How?
+Here’s one suggestion—which I offer as a second response to E and a sneak peek from my book, the writing of which has long hobbled me with worries of my own intellectual authority.

 Having had a chance to think through your question, I’d like to add a little something to my initial answer.
 Let’s assume that the second suggestion I made doesn’t pan out: you can’t get any feedback from your committee members and you’re tired of sitting around waiting for their support.
 One trick you might try is what I call a Beautiful Oops.*